-Six basic developmental levels (AKA: stages, milestones, or capacities) lay a foundation for all our learning and development.
+Six basic developmental capacities (also known as stages, milestones, or levels) lay a foundation for all our learning and development.
 Children without special needs often master these skills relatively easily.
 Children with challenges often don’t, not necessarily because they can’t, but because their biological challenges make the mastery more difficult.
 By understanding these skills and the factors that influence them and by working direction on them, caregivers, educators, and therapists often can help even those children with what are thought to be chronic disorders master many of them.
-Appropriate emotional experiences during each of the six developmental levels help develop critical cognitive, social, emotional, language, and motor skills, as well as a sense of self.
+Appropriate emotional experiences during each of the six developmental capacities help develop critical cognitive, social, emotional, language, and motor skills, as well as a sense of self.

 In the earliest days of a child’s life, she knows herself primarily through her response to her physical world: gas, bubbles, movements, sights and sounds, textures, and other sensations.
 Soon she responds particularly to her parents, their voice, smiles, and special smells.
 Patterns of movement create states of shared joy.
 By 4 to 8 months she begins to take a rattle and may even give it back, or throw it back in frustration.
 She smiles and makes sounds, expecting to get a smile, a frown, or a sound in return.
 For the first time, she knows herself in part as distinct from others, as a person of volition, as someone who can initiate an action and have an impact on the world.
 As the year progresses, emotional gestures grow in complexity.
 By 12 or 16 months she doesn’t merely reach when Daddy offers a toy, but she can take Daddy to the shelf to get the toy she really wants.
 She knows herself as someone who can string together a series of actions to communicate her intentions to another person.
 Months pass, and her actions grow more complex again.
 By 18 to 20 months she feeds her dolls instead of merely cuddling them and explains her actions, saying, “Dolly eat.”
 Now she knows herself in terms of ideas.
 She can picture herself and others in her mind.
 She can generate ideas and tell the world about them with her words.
 More months pass, and she grows more complex again.
 By 36 months she can tell you, “Let’s ride bikes!”
 Pausing at the door to see whether it’s cold out, she might then say, “Better put our coats on first.”
 Now she is a logical, cohesive, thinking person.